 Everything started from a conversation with a keen photographer John whom we met in the park couple of years ago.
 John mentioned his recent trip to the Falkland Islands and showed his brilliant photos.
 The name of the islands came across again while gathering information about remote wildlife locations.
 The decision was made – our next trip must be to the Falklands – a land of penguins.

 We started booking accommodation and flights six month in advance which was a bit late but luckily everything was sorted more or less as we wanted.
-All the bookings we've done ourselves without any help of travel agents.
+All the bookings we've done ourselves without any help of agents or tours.

 Travelling to the Falkland Islands from London means spending lots of hours in the air.
 The first 13 hour flight was from London to Buenos Aires.

 We've heard stories about awful airplane food, dehydration, uncomfortable seats, lack of sleep and etc. Well, what can we say...
 The food was good, the wine was nice, the seats were ok, we slept 3-4 hours, the neighbours didn’t bother us and it was fantastic to listen to our favourite songs somewhere high in the sky under dimmed airplane light.

 From Buenos Aires we took another 3 hour flight to Santiago where we made an overnight stop.

 The following day we had our flight from Santiago to the Falkland Islands with a short stopover in a Chilean city Punta Arenas where customs formalities for Chile were completed.

 It is worth mentioning as well, that there is a direct 18 hour flight from Oxfordshire, UK.
 It is bit pricey and on this occasion we’ve decided to save £1500 for our other trips.